shayaantx/botdarr/README.md

 1. Get latest copy of botdar botdar-release.jar
 1. Make sure you have openjdk 8 or oracle java 8 installed on your machine
 1. Create a file called "properties" (without double quotes) in same folder as the jar
-1. Fill it with the following properties
+1. Fill it with the following properties (you can omit sonarr properties if you aren't using it, same with radarr, however everything else listed below is required)
 ```
 # your discord bot token
 token=

-# your radarr url (i.e., http://SOME-IP:SOME-PORT
+# your radarr url (i.e., http://SOME-IP:SOME-PORT)
 radarr-url=
 # your radarr token (go to Radarr->Settings->General->Security->Api Key)
 radarr-token=